ng-Classic/ng-classic/aio/content/guide/elements.md

 The `@angular-classic/elements` package exports a `createCustomElement()` API that provides a bridge from Angular's component interface and change detection functionality to the built-in DOM API.

-Transforming a component to a custom element makes all of the required Angular infrastructure available to the browser.
+Transforming a component to a custom element makes all of the required Angular Classicinfrastructure available to the browser.
-Creating a custom element is simple and straightforward, and automatically connects your component-defined view with change detection and data binding, mapping Angular functionality to the corresponding built-in HTML equivalents.
+Creating a custom element is simple and straightforward, and automatically connects your component-defined view with change detection and data binding, mapping Angular Classicfunctionality to the corresponding built-in HTML equivalents.

 <div class="alert is-helpful">

 We are working on custom elements that can be used by web apps built on other frameworks.
-A minimal, self-contained version of the Angular framework is injected as a service to support the component's change-detection and data-binding functionality.
+A minimal, self-contained version of the Angular Classicframework is injected as a service to support the component's change-detection and data-binding functionality.
 For more about the direction of development, check out this [video presentation](https://www.youtube.com/watch?v=Z1gLFPLVJjY&t=4s).

 </div>